 Our Science and Humanities subjects are all taught within the purpose built St Mary’s building, which is located opposite the main site.
 The building was originally opened in 1986 but was extended and refurbished in 2008.
 As well as housing state-of-the-art laboratories and a large Open Learning Centre, St Mary’s now has brand new facilities for some subjects.

-Subjects in this building include: Philosophy, Religious Studies, Law, Biology, Chemistry, Physics and Travel & Tourism.
+Subjects in this building include: Law, Biology, Chemistry, Physics and Travel & Tourism.

 The main college buildings are centred in a Georgian Mansion within stunning grounds which include a lake and wooded areas.
 The grounds include picnic areas and landscaped gardens.

-Formally known as the East Wing of the college this area has been totally refurbished and now houses Geography, History and Government and politics in state-of-the-art classrooms.
-It also provides students with a huge range of social spaces and catering options, including The Deli sandwich bar, Neo Pizza, Costa Coffee outlet and canteen, The Terrace.
+Formally known as the East Wing of the college, this area has been totally refurbished and now houses Geography, History and Government and politics in state-of-the-art classrooms.
+It also provides students with a huge range of social spaces and catering options, including The Deli sandwich bar, Neo Pizza, Stabucks Coffee shop, a Costa Coffee outlet and The Terrace.

 Subjects in this building include: Politics, History and Geography.

-Formerly known as the West Wing, the St Wilfrid Building has two impressive theatres and also has more state-of-the-art classrooms.
+Formerly known as the West Wing, the St Wilfrid Building has two impressive theatres and also contains more state-of-the-art classrooms.

-Subjects in this building include: Drama, Dance, Performing Arts, ICT, Computing, Economics and Business.
+Subjects in this building include: Drama, Dance, Performing Arts, ICT, Computing, Economics, Business and Psychology.

-The College recently invested in a new Pavilion at their Factory Lane Sports Ground for their many sports teams including the Football Centre of Excellence.
-The Pavilion was officially opened by MP Andy Burnham and Everton’s Graham Sharp ahead of a charity football match between Andy Burnham’s, Everton 11 and coach Sean Haslegrave’s, Preston 11.
+The College recently invested in a new Pavilion at their Factory Lane Sports Ground for our many sports teams including the Football Centre of Excellence.
+The Pavilion was officially opened by MP Andy Burnham and Everton’s Graham Sharp, ahead of a charity football match between Andy Burnham’s, Everton 11 and coach Sean Haslegrave’s, Preston 11.
 Raising funds for CRY and Everton in the Community.